 What is recycled paper?

 Recycled paper is paper that is reconstituted into paper again.
 The best paper to be using is 100% post-consumer recycled paper that is made from paper scrap that can, no longer be used for its intended purpose by the consumer, which is reprocessed into paper again.
 This paper is collected from offices, households and industry by local councils and scrap paper merchants.
+To answer the question “what is recycled paper?” it should be considered that paper just labeled “recycled” does not mean that this paper is made from the paper scrap you put out for recycling.
+Usually the faulty paper in the mill is put back through the mill or the slurry is recycled that is the same methodology for virgin paper manufacture.
+To be genuine recycled paper it must be 100% post-consumer recycled that is made from paper that has left the mill and being used for a purpose and is unable to use for it’s intended purpose any more.
+Then this paper is collected and recycled into paper again.

 High quality white scrap paper is in short supply where as low quality scrap paper collected from households and industry is available in glut proportions.
 To have a real impact on recycling we should try to use this gray unbleached paper.
-This paper can be recognised by pieces of foreign matter in the paper including minute pieces of foil and coloured material.
+This paper can be recognized by pieces of foreign matter in the paper including minute pieces of foil and coloured material.
 If you can see these pieces in the paper it indices that the paper is really recycled.
 If we continue to use non-recycled paper in preference to real 100% post-consumer recycled paper the paper scrap will end up being dumped, resulting in substantial methane release.
-Methane is a very problematic green house gas exacerbating our climate catastrophe, let alone the extreme problems caused by logging such as emissions CO2 , removal of CO2, Loss of rainfall, Loss of water storage in the forest, Loss of endangered species, Extreme weather, to name just a few.
+Methane is a very problematic green house gas exacerbating our climate catastrophe, let alone the extreme problems caused by logging such as emissions of CO2 , Loss CO2 removal by forests, Loss of rainfall, Loss of water storage in the forest, Loss of endangered species, Extreme weather, to name just a few.

 Using gray/brown copy paper encourages others to recycle as the fruits of their recycling effort can be seen.
 Often brown kraft paper is mistaken to be recycled, but usually comes from old growth forests.
 Paper that claims to only have recycled content does very little for recycling as the actual content is minimal and often is just faulty paper that is fed back through the paper mill again, that is usual paper making procedure.
-Beware of numerous false recycled claims, on numerous products such as gift wrap, kraft paper bags, dark brown paper and stationery, in some cases 90% of products listed on the internet.
+Beware of numerous false recycled claims, on numerous products such as gift wrap, thin kraft paper bags, dark brown paper, copy paper and stationery, in some cases 90% of products listed on the internet.